-The Authority set its General Fund budget for 2020/21 at £61.960m, of which approximately 75% directly funds activities related to fire response or prevention work.
-An analysis of the budget over the Authority's strategic services is outline in the chart overleaf: -
+Overall, the Authority was able to approve a balanced 2021/22 Budget without the need to identify new Service savings, and, in addition, make a one-off £3.035m contribution to the new Training and Development Academy reserve.
+The Authority set its General Fund budget for 2021/22 at £59.250m, of which approximately 71% directly funds activities related to fire response or prevention work.
+An analysis of the budget over the Authority's strategic services is outlined in the chart below, (those activities highlighted in red are deemed frontline services):-

-The Authority adopted a reserves strategy that maintained a General Reserve of £3.000m and anticipated (based on the estimated forecast when the 2020/21 budget was approved) Earmarked Reserves as at 01.04.20 of £17.955m.
-These reserves are required to cater for specific risks, projects and one-off initiatives and in particular, to help the Authority manage effectively the financial pressures it faces.
+The Authority adopted a reserves strategy that maintained a General Reserve of £3.000m and anticipated (based on the estimated forecast when the 2021/22 budget was approved) Earmarked Reserves as at 01.04.21 of £27.171m.
+These reserves are required to cater for specific risks, projects and one-off initiatives and, in particular, to help the Authority manage effectively the financial pressures it faces.

-The 2020/21 Revenue Outturn Position
+The 2021/22 Revenue Outturn Position